robincamille/spacebot/README.md

 > * Telecommunications Equipment Installer: @Robin
 > * Maxillofacial Surgeon: @Dora

 The class list is hard-coded in the script, and shuffled with each new crew list.
 The script uses a `forEach` method to assign jobs, and a `splice` array method to re-assign the Commander and Flight Engineer roles to the first two jobs slots.
-Some people have the same jobs.
+Some people might get the same jobs.
 The output is formatted in Markdown.

 The Greek god, company name, and occupations all come from Darius Kazemi's [corpora collection](https://github.com/dariusk/corpora/tree/master/data).